-- touch knife blades
+- Touch knife blades.

-- try to catch a falling knife let it fall
+- Try and catch a falling knife let it fall.

-- hand a knife to someone put it down on the counter and let them pick it up themselves
+- Hand a knife to someone.
+Put it down on the counter and let them pick it up themselves.

-- leave a knife soaking in a sink of water
+- Leave a knife soaking in a sink of water.

-- talk to people while using a knife.
+- Talk to people while using a knife.